 Remember, your objective of writing a description is to engage your audience, and encourage them to register for the event.
 So, to sum up, you must keep your description concise, clear, objective, and let it highlight the benefits to the participants.
 Make it more attractive through visuals.
 However, without dominating the description, or distract the reader.

-If you wish to learn everything about event management, enroll for TTA’s event management courses in Pune, and give your career the perfect beginning it needs.
+If you wish to learn everything about event management, enroll for TTA’s event management course in Pune, and give your career the perfect beginning it needs.